Tropical Storm Meari hammers Japan with heavy rainfall, wind | News Channel 3-12

 Associated Press

 TOKYO (AP) — Japanese weather officials say Tropical Storm Meari is unleashing heavy rains on the main island of Honshu as it heads northward toward the capital, Tokyo.
-The Japan Meteorological Agency warned Saturday that Meari was on course to make landfall by about noon, bringing sudden heavy rains and blasting winds, possibly setting off mudslides and flooding.
-Shizuoka, southwest of Tokyo, was told to brace for extremely heavy rainfall.
-Meari is moving over coastal waters and expected to continue northward, making landfall before veering eastward.
-The Tokyo area was hammered by periodic downpours in the late morning and thunder rolled.
+The Japan Meteorological Agency said Saturday that Meari made landfall in Shizuoka, southwest of Tokyo, bringing sudden heavy rains and blasting winds, and prompting warnings about mudslides and flooding.
+More than 72,000 people in the area’s main city of Shizuoka were told to evacuate due to possible landslides.
+The storm is expected to continue northward and hit Tokyo in the evening.
+Warnings on flooding, strong winds and heavy rainfall were issued for the Tokyo area.